annotorious/project-website-source/content/site/annotorious/getting-started/storing-annotations.md

 draft: false
 layout: "section-page"
 subsection: "getting-started"
-blurb: "To store annotations, you need an annotation server. __Annotorious does not include a built-in storage solution__.
-Learn how you can set up your own storage system that fits your needs."
+blurb: "To store annotations, you need an annotation server. __Annotorious does not come with built-in storage__.
+Learn how you can use the JavaScript API to set up your own solution that fits your needs."
 weight: 4
 ---